 German Aerospace Center – Space Agency

-In the project „Investigation of a handheld device for plasma disinfection“ – funded by the Space Agency of the German Aerospace Center – a small and mobile cold plasma device for the treatment of smaller wounds and skin diseases under zero gravity is developed.
-This project is carried out in cooperation with the Russian Institute of Biomedical Problems.
+In the project „Investigation of a handheld device for plasma disinfection“ – funded by the Space Agency of the German Aerospace Center – a small and mobile cold plasma device for the treatment of smaller wounds and skin diseases under zero gravity was developed.

 University Hospital Regensburg